DylanAhTeck/CovidSlayer/README.md

   Allows a registered user to login using (unique) Avatar and Password.

 - Create Game:
-  User creates a new game to slay the COVID monster
+  User creates a new game to slay the COVID monster.

 - Attack:
   The Player attacks the COVID Monster and inflicts between 0-10 damage.